You own a kettle, a basic burr grinder, and a bag of medium-roast beans. One question stops most people in the aisle: Kalita Wave or Hario V60?

 Numbers reflect 20 g coffee, 320 g water, medium roast, paper rinsed.

-Head-to-head: where each dripper forgives you
+Where each dripper actually forgives you

 Pour speed and height